Science and technology

-The Science & Technology Industry extremely wide and diverse, with professionals working in a range of different fields.
-Professionals in Science & Technology provide critical expertise and research skills to advance knowledge, practices, services and products for companies and institutions.
-Science & Technology professionals develop the concepts for developments in healthcare, engineering, information and communication technology and countless other disciplines.
+The science and technology industry is wide and diverse, with professionals working in a range of different fields.
+Professionals in science and technology provide critical expertise and research skills to advance knowledge, practices, services and products for companies and institutions.
+Science and technology professionals develop the concepts for developments in healthcare, engineering, information and communication technology and countless other disciplines.
 They provide much of the foundation for advancements in society, making them extremely valuable in the workforce.
-Careers in Science & Technology offer many interesting and exciting options and the demand is high.
+Careers in science and technology offer many interesting and exciting options and the demand is high.

-Careers in Science & Technology typically require at least a Bachelors degree in relevant science fields and students interested in getting into the field benefit greatly from internships over the summers or researching experience while in school.
+Careers in science and technology typically require at least a bachelor degree in relevant science fields and students interested in getting into the field benefit greatly from internships over the summers or researching experience while in school.
 Typical work hours for these careers are Monday to Friday during standard working hours, however they may work longer hours when researching projects and working to meet deadlines.

 Biologists study the anatomy, physiology and biochemistry of living organisms such as humans, animals and plants and their relationship with the environment.